Sebas20031-DS/Research-and-Writings/Correspondence Analysis in Categorical Data/README.md

 ### Report

-The full report, written by Sebastián David Reyes Santamaría, provides a detailed explanation of the analysis, results, and conclusions.
+The full report, written in English or Spanish, provides a detailed explanation of the analysis, results, and conclusions.
 The document discusses the selection of principal components, interpretation of results, and insights derived from correspondence analysis.

 ### Code